Niko Kranjcar has hit out at Tottenham Hotspur chairman Daniel Levy over the ongoing saga surrounding Luka Modric's future.

 The dynamic midfielder is expected to leave Spurs this summer following the club's failure to secure Champions League football.

-and, despite an apology to Levy, has been fined £80,000 and forced to
+Modric failed to join the club on their pre-season tour of America and, despite an apology to Levy, has been fined £80,000 and forced to train with the reserves.

-with a move for the Croatia international, but the club are unwilling to
+The likes of Real Madrid and Paris Saint-Germain have been linked with a move for the Croatia international, but the club are unwilling to sell for anything under the £40 million price tag.

 Kranjcar has revealed his sympathy for Modric and has criticised Levy over his handling of the situation.